fournip1/JPAFBOARD/README.md

 This is a ready to code Maven project.
 You can find all the informations in the ***pom.xml*** file.

+The graphical interface and the media player was built with javafx framework.

+To manage MP3 tags, I used [MP3agic library](

 ### Dependencies and modules